Mauricio3000/TimeManager/README.md

 # TimeManager
 Manage multiple countdown alarms with custom memos and automatic logging.

-# Build
+# Build with Netbeans
-Load into Java IDE (Netbeans) and build
+- Create new JavaFX project
+- Delete any automatically created .java files
+- Place these java files in /src directory
+- Build

 # Use
-Double click .jar file.
+Double click project/dist/TimerFX.jar file.
 Ensure alarm sound is in the same folder.

 ###### Alarm sound